logo

 Healthy Homemade Turkey Soup Recipe

 Yum!
 This homemade turkey soup is even better for body and soul than chicken soup.
-And it makes enough to freeze and take the chill off the cold winter days ahead.
+And it makes enough turkey soup to freeze and take the chill off cold winter days ahead.

-I've been using this delicious, nutritious turkey soup recipe for many years.
-After every turkey dinner my family looks forward to homemade leftover turkey soup made with the bones.
-They all know I couldn't bear to throw away a turkey carcass.
+I've been using this delicious, nutritious homemade turkey soup recipe for many years.
+After every turkey dinner my family looks forward to leftover turkey soup made with the bones and scrapes.
+They all know I couldn't bear to throw away a perfect turkey carcass.

-My healthy turkey soup recipe takes several days to make and is for a large 12-quart pot of soup.
-If you want to make a smaller batch, it's easy to cut the recipe in half.
+The healthy homemade turkey soup recipe below takes several days and makes a large 12 quart pot of soup.
+If you prefer a smaller batch, it's simple to cut the recipe in half.

 Rich Turkey Soup Stock